Start9Labs/documentation/source/contributing/services/config.rst

 Number
 ^^^^^^

 A number value within an optionally defined range.
 Nullable field is required.
-If ``nullable: true``, the default is assumed to be ``null`` if it is not provided.
+If ``nullable`` is true, the default is assumed to be ``null`` if it is not provided.

 ValueSpec Type: